I am an author and historian based in the Greater Wellington region of Aotearoa New Zealand.

 Planning and consents

-I can provide historical advice on resource consent applications and regional/district plan changes, including Treaty obligations, community concerns, and heritage matters.
+I can provide historical advice on resource consent applications and regional/district plan changes, including Treaty rights and obligations, community concerns, and heritage matters.

 I can work with your family to ghost-write biographies of your loved ones, to assist you to prepare one yourself, and to track down archival and genealogical records.